 Birth of a cooperative

 In 1932, the Origny cooperative distillery was founded in the Aisne department of northern France by a number of farmers under the leadership of Paul Cavenne.
 The factory processed 400 tonnes of sugar beet per day.
 About twenty years later, Jean Duval, managing director of the cooperative, converted the distillery into a sugar factory, which was able to process 900 tonnes of sugar per day.
+A distillery is inaugurated in Morains (Marne, Eastern France) to respond to growing needs in alcohol.

 In the 1990s, the Origny cooperative merged with that of Vic-sur-Aisne, which operate a sugar plant that handled 5,500 tonnes of sugar beet per day.
 The new entity was named SDA (Sucreries et Distilleries de l’Aisne).
 A year later, it acquired the Berneuil sugar factory in south-western France.